Rule 4123-3-09 | Procedures in the processing of applications for benefits.

 (B) Initial review and processing of new claims.

-Immediately after numbering and recording, all new claim applications, except applications of employees of self-insuring employers, shall be reviewed and processed by the bureau.
+Immediately after numbering and recording, all new claim applications, except applications of employees of self-insuring employers, will be reviewed and processed by the bureau.
 "Processing on the question of compensability" means making a determination on the validity of the industrial claim.

 (1) Uncontested or undisputed claims.

 A "contested or disputed claim," as used herein, is where the employer or the bureau of workers' compensation questions the validity of a claim for compensation or benefits.
-No claim shall be regarded as a contested or a disputed claim requiring a formal (public) hearing, solely by reason of incomplete information, unless every effort has been made to complete the record.
+No claim will be regarded as a contested or a disputed claim requiring a formal (public) hearing, solely by reason of incomplete information, unless every effort has been made to complete the record.

 (2) Contested or disputed claims.

-(a) Contested or disputed claims as well as claims requiring investigation shall be referred, immediately after the initial review, to the appropriate office of the bureau from which investigation and determination of issues may be made most expeditiously.
+(a) Contested or disputed claims as well as claims requiring investigation will be referred, immediately after the initial review, to the appropriate office of the bureau from which investigation and determination of issues may be made most expeditiously.

-(b) If the bureau or the employer contests the claim application and the claimant is not available for an adjudication due to the claimant's service in the armed services of the United States, the bureau shall continue the matter in accordance with the Servicemembers Civil Relief Act until the claimant is available for adjudication of the claim.
+(b) If the bureau or the employer contests the claim application and the claimant is not available for an adjudication due to the claimant's service in the armed services of the United States, the bureau will continue the matter in accordance with the Servicemembers Civil Relief Act until the claimant is available for adjudication of the claim.

 (3) Applications for death benefits.

-Immediately after numbering and recording, all applications for death benefits shall be referred to the appropriate office of the bureau from which investigation and determination of issues may be made most expeditiously.
+Immediately after numbering and recording, all applications for death benefits will be referred to the appropriate office of the bureau from which investigation and determination of issues may be made most expeditiously.
 Every effort should be made to complete the investigation within the shortest time possible, depending on the facts and circumstances of each particular case, to enable prompt adjudication of such claims by the bureau.

 (C) Proof.